 Insurance adjusters will do everything in their power to convince you to accept the lowest possible settlement.
 Fortunately, an attorney knows exactly how to respond in these situations.
 Speaking to an attorney before you make any official statement to an insurance company prevents you from agreeing to a settlement without fully understanding the costs your injury will impose on your life, both now and in the future.
 If you accept a settlement and later realize it is insufficient to cover your expenses, you will likely not get another chance to ask for additional compensation.

-If you sustained injuries from a motor vehicle accident that occurred due to the careless, negligent behavior of another motorist, contact Guenard & Bozarth today.
+If you sustained injuries from a motor vehicle accident that occurred due to the careless, negligent behavior of another motorist, contact Guenard & Bozarth, LLP today.
 For more than 25 years, our team of Sacramento car accident lawyers has successfully represented thousands of injured clients throughout Northern California.
-We offer attentive, compassionate services, and meet with every client personally to provide expert legal advice and ensure they know exactly what to expect throughout the personal injury case process.

-Unlike other firms that settle or drop cases, the attorneys at Guenard & Bozarth are committed to following through with your case and delivering optimal results.
+Unlike other firms that settle or drop cases, the attorneys at Guenard & Bozarth, LLP are committed to following through with your case and delivering optimal results.
 We can help you negotiate with insurance companies to recover damages and represent you in court if they refuse to agree to a fair settlement.
-From the very beginning, we approach each claim with the expectation that it may reach a trial, so we devote our extensive resources to pursuing compensation for you.

 VEHICLE ACCIDENTS